yashanand1910/vim-config/README.md

 # dotfiles

 Hosts my zsh, vim, tmux & kitty configuration for sync across hosts.
+The vim config is a super-light subset of lvim config at least in terms of key bindings.

 1. Install [Homebrew](https://brew.sh).
 2. Install wget with `brew install wget`.